connorads/mise/README.md

 #### Idiomatic version files

-[`rtx`](https://github.com/jdxcode/rtx) supports idiomatic version files (just like `asdf`).
+[`mise`](https://github.com/jdxcode/mise) supports idiomatic version files (just like `asdf`).
 They're language-specific files like `.node-version` and `.python-version`.
-These are ideal for setting the runtime version of a project without forcing other developers to use a specific tool like `rtx`/`asdf`.
+These are ideal for setting the runtime version of a project without forcing other developers to use a specific tool like `mise`/`asdf`.

-They support aliases, which means you can have an `.nvmrc` file with `lts/hydrogen` and it will work in `rtx` and `nvm`.
+They support aliases, which means you can have an `.nvmrc` file with `lts/hydrogen` and it will work in `mise` and `nvm`.
 Here are some of the supported legacy version files:

 | Plugin     | Idiomatic Version Files                            |
 |------------|----------------------------------------------------|